LiorSinai/liorsinai.github.io/_posts/2020-08-27-secant-mercator.md

 However I hope you now fully appreciate its main purpose is navigation.
 Outside of that, it unnecessarily distorts shapes, and in particular makes the Americas and Europe look much larger than they actually are.
 This has been linked, not without rational, to colonialism and racism.
-For decades, cartographers have bemoaned its use in applications where it really has no right to be.
+For decades, cartographers have bemoaned its use in applications where it really has no right to be[^6].
-Here is even an assuming clip from a 90's TV show: [www.youtube.com/watch?v=vVX-PrBRtTY](https://www.youtube.com/watch?v=vVX-PrBRtTY).
+Here is even an amusing clip from a 90's TV show: [www.youtube.com/watch?v=vVX-PrBRtTY](https://www.youtube.com/watch?v=vVX-PrBRtTY).
-Yet it is still used today in illogical places[^6].

 There are many different projections out there, all with their own purpose.
 For general artistic purposes, my personal favourite is the [Winkel Triple](https://en.wikipedia.org/wiki/Winkel_tripel_projection).
-This is the official map of the National Geographic Society.
+It is the official map of the National Geographic Society.
 It is an elegant compromise between form and scale, in both the final representation and in the mathematics.
+A more general favourite is the[Robinson Projection](https://en.wikipedia.org/wiki/Robinson_projection).
+It was designed with an "artistic approach".
+Unlike the other projections, instead of using equations, Arthur H. Robinson manually fixed the scale factors at 5&deg; intervals.

 ---